WebAssembly/design/Modules.md

 allow modules to share code and data while still allowing separate compilation and caching.

-All imports include two opaque names: a *module name* and an *export name*, which are required to be [valid UTF-8].
+All imports include two opaque names: a *module name* and an *import name*, which are required to be [valid UTF-8].
 The interpretation of these names is up to the host environment but designed to allow a host environments, like the [Web](Web.md), to support a two-level